IIIIIIIIIIIIIIIIIIIlIIIIIIIIIIIIIIIIIII/DistanceCalculator/README.md

 ```
 Where `1` is Crowflight calculation type, `2` search for a value in the database and `3` use both methods.
 # Data format
-Accepts files in the following xml format:
+Accept files in the following xml format:
 ```
 <root>
     <cities>